Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

 Creating a Virtual Environment
 ------------------------------

 We **strongly** recommend installing Red into a virtual environment.
+Don't be scared, it's very straightforward.
 See the section `installing-in-virtual-environment`.

 .. _installing-red-linux-mac: